alccrts/SQL_Projects/Data Cleaning (The Met Art Data).md

 DROP COLUMN Region
 ```

 There were several fields that could be relevant to my analysis but I noticed that most of the data was NULL.
 I ran the below query to calculate the percentage of NULL values in these columns.
-Given that so many were values were null (50 - 95%), I decided to drop these columns as well because they would not tell me much about the overall collection.
+For some of these columns 50 - 95% of the values were null, so I decided to drop them because they would not tell me much about the overall collection.

 ```sql
 SELECT